- Current Students

 - Copying from a textbook or class notes during a closed-book exam;

 - Submitting material authored by another person but represented as the student's own work;

-- Copying a passage or text directly from a book or journal, or using extensive paraphrasing without indicating the source or without using a recognized style for citing sources;
+- Copying a passage of text directly from a book or journal without indicating the source or without using a recognized style for citing sources;

 - Taking a test or writing a paper for another student;